interface Stream<T>

 equals

-Returns true if the sequence of elements in this stream are equal to the sequence in the other
+Returns true if the sequence of elements in this stream are equal to the sequence in the other stream according to the provided eq function.

-stream according to the provided eq
+equalsother stream according to the provided eq function.Definition

 Parameters

-Name | Type | Description |
+| Name | Type | Description |

-other | StreamSource <T> | the other stream to compare |
+other | StreamSource<T> | the other stream to compare |

 Stream.of(1, 2, 3).equals([1, 2, 3]) // => true